 Abur Receives DOE Solar Energy Technology Office 2020 Award

-The project uses artificial intelligence and machine learning techniques to integrate electric data and use it to calculate the state of the electric network.
-The resulting tool will be able to detect connectivity changes and faults in the grid and update grid models accordingly, which will improve the situational awareness of power grids with large amounts of solar energy by exploiting a large volume of data and measurements available from a highly diverse set of sources.
-The project will also provide tools to detect and identify network topology changes due to unexpected disturbances or switching events by exploiting the recently developed sparse estimation methods in the data analytics area.
+The project uses artificial intelligence and machine learning techniques to integrate a diverse set of measurements and use them to calculate the state of the power grid.
+The resulting tool will be able to detect topology changes and faults in the grid and update grid models accordingly, which will improve the situational awareness of power grids that contain large amounts of solar energy sources.
+This will be accomplished by exploiting a large volume of data and measurements available from a highly diverse set of measurement devices.
+The project will also provide tools to detect and identify unexpected disturbances or switching events by exploiting the recently developed sparse estimation methods in the data analytics area.

 According to Abur, the DOE has “increased its efforts in supporting projects which facilitate integration of renewable energy sources into power grid.”
 As the world turns toward clean energy solutions, the DOE has been investing in solar renewable energy sources as the advances in solar energy technologies significantly accelerated in the recent years.
 “I hope this project will contribute in a minor way to the integration of these renewables, which will hopefully help to decrease clean energy costs,” says Abur.

 To understand Abur’s contribution to the clean energy initiative, one must first understand how power grids are monitored.
 A power grid contains many substations which are interconnected through power lines.
 These substations can either generate and supply power to the grid or connect to distribution feeders that withdraw power from the power grid.
 All substations have multiple types of sensors which collect various measurements such as power flows and voltages.
 This information is automatically processed and passed along to system operators who are constantly monitoring the power system to avoid power outages or violation of safety limits for equipment by taking appropriate corrective actions.